 When thinking about how to clean disk space on your MacBook, very likely, you have numerous apps you don’t use.
 By deleting unneeded old apps, you can free up huge space on your disk.
 Review your Applications folder and uninstall the unused applications.
 Again, you can easily do it with App Cleaner & Uninstaller, which allows you to view a list of installed apps sorted by size, and remove programs with a safe and complete cleanup.
 All you need to do is to tick the checkbox by the app and click to remove it.

 When you have a big number of apps that run automatically when your MacBook starts up, this may make your system run slowly.
 All utilities on a Mac have their own processes running in the background: scanners, monitors, synchronization services, update checking services and so on.
 These background processes are the reasons why your MacBook is so slow.
 We recommend that you preview them and disable the ones you don’t need.
 It will help you make your MacBook Pro run faster.

 To clear the Startup list, follow these steps:

-- Go to System Preferences → Users and Groups → Select your account.
+- Go to System Settings → Users and Groups → select General.

 - Here, you can choose only those applications that are necessary to be launched after you start the system.